cassidoo/HTML-CSS-Tutorial/README.md

 	/* This is a comment in CSS! */

 Just like in the HTML comments, you have a beginning `/*` and an end `*/`.
-If you open up main.css in the Project folder, you can see the comments I wrote in there!
+If you open up main.css in the **7 - Project** folder, you can see the comments I wrote in there!
 And again, you can have single-line comments, and multi-line ones too.

 Comments are great for keeping track of what you're doing, especially if a project you're working on spans over a period of time.
 You can make notes for yourself to check later, or you could just tell someone who is reading your code that they are attractive.

 ####Other Developer Joys

 There's so many things that could go in this section for such a generic title.
 So, what am I going to tell you?
 Well, I'm going to tell you what I *haven't* taught you so far.

 #####Forms